 The expenditure function is concave and thus the matrix of substitution effects for npn,pt,u is symmetric and negative semidefinite.
 Q.E.D.

 A6.
-Econometric Model

 Maximum likelihood estimation and Gauss-Hermite integration

 Our likelihood function is given by Equation (13) in the article: